El Ostional: History

+Colina 155

+Colina 155, also referred to as Miraflor Hill, is a landmark hill located in El Ostional.
+A number was designated by the military for the many hills in Nicaragua.
+This particular coastal hill overlooks Costa Rica.
+On May 25-June 2, 1979, during the Nicaraguan Revolution, which encompassed the overthrow of the Somoza regime, the Southern Front (Frente del sur) of the Sandinista National Liberation Front (FSLN) consisting of young guerrilla cadres between the ages of 15 and 19, took up Colina 155, opened trenches, camouflaged themselves, and waited for the National Guard's counteroffensive.
+This historic event marked the beginning of the FSLN 's final offensive to liberate Nicaragua from the Somoza dictatorship.

+“There they tied the National Guard.
+There were such tough fights that during the day the planes, the helicopters, the gunboats that were in the sea and the infantry that were coming up the hill fell on them."

+For the Somoza guard it was a resounding defeat.
+Colina 155 was one of the points where civilians and guerillas alike were crushed with military power, yet managed to hold their position for 11 days while a troop in El Naranjo expelled the National Guard troops from Nicaragua at Penas Blancas.

+Annually, on July 19, a Day of Commemoration is conducted by the Sandinista Youth as the survivors and families devote themselves to honoring the heroes and martyrs.

+During the offensive, at the hilltop, one mature Tempisque Tree (Sideroxylon capiri) on Colina 155 provided shade and protection to the Southern Front during gunfire.
+Bullet casings during gunfire remained around the tree trunk till they were removed in 2007 during a property survey.

 The 1992 Nicaraguan tsunami

 On September 2, 1992 a magnitude 7.0 earthquake off the central coast of Nicaragua generated a tsunami that devastated many communities along the Pacific Coast.
 Run-up values along the coast ranged from 2m in the north and south to up to 10m in some central locations.
 Run-up values in El Ostional were approximately 5m.
 As a result of the tsunami homes along the shore and the cemetery suffered damage.

 Oceanography

-The coasts in the bay of Ostional are classified as the result of continental collision contact of the Cocos plate with the primary coastal escarpment and the secondary coasts with high terraces up to 50 meters, and the side beaches resulted from marine deposition.
+The coasts in the bay of Ostional are classified as the result of continental collision contact of the Cocos Plate with the primary coastal escarpment and the secondary coasts with high terraces up to 50 meters, and the side beaches resulted from marine deposition.